MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   remove ack:true and ack:false from Confirm Message, and creats a checkbox for it
+-   parse-Mode HTML

 ### 0.9.3 (2023-12-04)

 -   fixed scrolling